twilio/twilio-client.js/README.md

 ### Deprecation Notice
 This repository does not contain the latest version of Twilio's Javascript Voice SDK.
 Although this major version will continue to be supported, it will no longer receive new features.
-We recommend all users to upgrade to [2.0](https://github.com/twilio/twilio-voice.js) at their earliest convenience, in order to receive access to new features as they arrive.
+We recommend that all users upgrade to [2.0](https://github.com/twilio/twilio-voice.js) at their earliest convenience, in order to receive access to new features as they arrive.

 ## Twilio's JavaScript Voice SDK 2.0 is now GA!
 This repository contains an outdated version of Twilio's Javascript Client SDK.
 We 2.0 as Generally Available.
 You can find